 For the best coffee in Nagoya, we recommend you visit Komeda’s Coffee, a coffee shop chain that originated in Nagoya.
 For your Nagoya Morning Service, you can choose between toast with a boiled egg, toast with egg spread or Ogura toast, toast with sweet red bean paste.

-Komeda’s Coffee is literally around every corner in Nagoya so you shouldn’t have a problem finding one close to your hotel or station.
-Make sure to read our article on Nagoya Morning here.
+Komeda’s Coffee is seemingly on every corner in Nagoya, so you shouldn’t have a problem finding one close to your hotel or station.
+Make sure to read our article on Nagoya Morning Service here.

 While we are talking about Ogura toast, let us explain what exactly it is and why you need to try it.

-Ogura toast is a thick slice of toasted toast spread with margarine or butter and topped with sweet red bean paste.
+Ogura toast is a thick slice of toast slathered with margarine or butter and topped with a sweet red bean paste called anko.
 Sometimes it also comes with whipped cream.
-And before turning up your nose at the thought of red bean paste, don’t mock it till you’ve tried it.
-Ogura red bean paste is best compared to jam, and a very popular ingredient in all kinds of Japanese sweets such as Manju and Taiyaki.
+Don’t knoock it till you’ve tried it!
+Red bean paste is best compared to jam, and is a very popular ingredient in all kinds of Japanese sweets such as Manju and Taiyaki.

 Well, it’s not the devil, of course.
-Oni are Japanese demons or devils, in human form with red skin, horns, big teeth, and usually carrying spiked clubs.
-The theory says the spiked clubs and horns remind people of the sweet potato protrusions on the uneven surface of the Oni Manju.
+Oni are Japanese demons or devils in human form with red skin, horns, big teeth, and usually carrying spiked clubs.
+The theory says the spiked clubs and horns remind people of the sweet potato lumps on the uneven surface of the Oni Manju.

 Be that as it may, Oni Manju is a delicious local sweet and a true Nagoya Meshi.
-Even though most locals aren’t aware of this, Oni Manju can only be found in the area around Nagoya.
-They used to be made mainly at home, but nowadays they can be found at confectionaries as well as supermarkets and department stores.
+Even though most locals aren’t aware of this, Oni Manju is generally only found in the area around Nagoya.
+Oni Manju used to be made mainly at home, but nowadays they can be found at confectionaries as well as most supermarkets and department stores.

 Uiro, Nagoya’s Jelly Cubes

-Uiro is quite different from a lot of Nagoya specialties.
+Uiro is quite different from other Nagoya specialties.
 It can be found all over Japan!
-This confectionery is made from steam, rice flour, and sugar to which other flavors are added such as brown sugar, green tea, red bean or Yuzu citrus.
+This confectionery is made from steam, rice flour, and sugar, commonly flavored with with things like brown sugar, green tea, red bean or yuzu, a citrus fruit commonly grown in Japan.

-So why is it on this list?
-Well, 90% of this sweet is produced in the area, which makes it a true Nagoya specialty.
-It is a very popular souvenir to bring home to friends and family after a visit to Nagoya and can be found at department and souvenir shops all around the city.
+90% of Uiro is produced in Aichi, which makes it a true Nagoya specialty.
+It is a very popular souvenir to bring home to friends and family after a visit to Nagoya, and can be found at department and souvenir shops all around the city.

 Did you enjoy this article?